Ankush-Kamboj/CalculatorGui/README.md

 * [Illustrations](#illustrations)

 ## General Info
   The aim of this project was to create a basic calculator.
 The app has in-build keypad.
 It has a clean and simple UI.
 The app is created in python3 and the Gui is made with tkinter.
 You can perform basic operations like addition, subtraction, multiplication and division.
-You can write an expression in the textbox and press the equal to get the result.
+You can write an expression in the textbox and press the equal button to get the result.

 ## Technologies
 * Python3